timecatalyst/monogame-shooter-tutorial/README.md

 development tutorial located at: http://blogs.msdn.com/b/tarawalker/archive/2012/12/04/windows-8-game-development-using-c-xna-and-monogame-3-0-building-a-shooter-game-walkthrough-part-1-overview-installation-monogame-3-0-project-creation.aspx

+Unfortunately, the tutorial is not complete so it doesn't go any further than collision detection between the enemy ships and the player ship.
+I went a little further on my own and implemented ship explosions, the start and game over screens, shooting, and the collision detection for lasers and enemy ships.

-Unfortunately, the tutorial is not complete so I'm continuing work on it for my own educational benefit.
+I intend to continue work on this for my own educational benefit.
 All graphical and sound assets were provided by the above blog.

 ## Getting started